 Fewer hands and heads mean, for one, avoiding the time-consuming process of providing explanations to one and all.
 Companies can thus make sound decisions based on data quickly than before, to outpace their competition.

-Empowering: Employees at all levels are now directly invested in the overall goals and performance of their organization.
+Empowering: Employees at all levels are now directly invested in the organization's overall goals and performance.

 At the center of this culture of analytics is, of course, the Self-Service Analytics platform.

-Easy-to-use tools that require almost no coding or complicated dashboards, interfaces, and data models can become the buzzwords within your organization.
+Easy-to-use tools that require almost no coding, as well as uncomplicated dashboards, interfaces, and data models, can become the buzzwords within your organization.

 Caution: Big Data and its exploration are here to stay.
-Yes, no doubt, the adoption of self-service tools is not as fast as one would have liked, leading many to write them off hastily.
+Yes, there is no doubt that the adoption of self-service tools is not as fast as one would have liked, leading many to write them off hastily.

 Nothing can be far from the truth, though.
 In the near future, almost all companies will be data-driven.